KOCH-Engineering/PinPoint_BLE/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Wireless Bluetooth Enabled 13 pin Car Socket Tester]](https://github.com/KOCH-Engineering/PinPoint_BLE/blob/master/images/13-pin-iso-11446.png)

+This covers a wireless 13-pin Car Connector Tester
+You insert a plug in the cars connector and this power a wireless transmitter that you can connect to from you mobile phone

+You can then see a status on all the needed pins and see status on your phone without a cable out of the door.

 Link here